tnt-graphics/wegwandern/wp-content/plugins/wp-media-folder/readme.txt

 = 5.6.0 =
  * Add : Download a folder in the media library using right click
- * Add : Folder bulk selet and remove in folder tree
+ * Add : Folder bulk select and remove in folder tree
  * Add : New uploader styling and notifications
  * Add : Media download button in block editor improvement
  * Fix : Single file download style